QuaSi-Software/Documentation/docs/gensim_user_manual.md

 See chapter 2 & 3 for detailed description on how to use GenSim.

 ### *Microsoft Excel®* (and possible alternatives)
 The graphical user interface (GUI) of GenSim is based on *Microsoft Excel®*, which is required for easy access to the functionalities of GenSim.
-GenSim could also be used without the provided GUI.
-This will not be described further here, but you can find more information on how to do so in the `CONTRIBUTING.md` in the GitHub repository of GenSim.
+GenSim can also be used without the provided GUI via the CLI, which is described [in this section](gensim_user_manual.md#5-tutorial-using-the-gensim-cli-to-run-a-simulation).

 GenSim has been tested with the following versions of *Microsoft Excel®*: